NunoDuarte/3DSGrasp/README.md

 ```
 python3 main.py  --test --ckpts /PATH_TO_pre_trained_MODEL/MODEL.pth --config  ./cfgs/YCB_models/SGrasp.yaml
 ```
-# Note that the input of the network for the real-world grasping experiment should be a single sample
+** Note that the input of the network for the real-world grasping experiment should be a single sample **

-## :tada: The pre-trained model is [here](https://drive.google.com/file/d/11vTsY0MQw9pzsqz3MyvCKjQT2rQ9VxVi/view?usp=share_link) (around 500 MB)!!!

 ## Citation
 If you find this code useful in your research, please consider citing our paper.
 Available on [IEEE Xplore](https://ieeexplore.ieee.org/document/10160350) and [ArXiv](https://arxiv.org/abs/2301.00866):